Japan Home Search

 Shopping is abundant in the newly renovated JR Osaka Station, which is full of restaurants, shops, department stores, movie theaters, and gardens on top of the north and south gate buildings.

-This metropolitan area of Osaka sits slightly to the West of Shinsaibashi and contains some neighborhoods that have become quite hip places to live.
+This metropolitan area of Osaka sits slightly to the West of Shinsaibashi and contains some neighborhoods that have become quite hip places to live in in the past ten years.
 Minami-Semba, Horie, and the Utsubo Park area are all cosmopolitan yet maintain a low-rise neighborhood feel.
-This is the city life, and everything is accessible by subway.
-Those with young children might find it a bit of a hassle as getting around by car can be a nuisance and school options are better elsewhere.
+Nishi-Ku is the city life, and everything is accessible by subway.
+Those with young children might find it a hassle as getting around by car can be a nuisance and school options are better elsewhere.

 Shinsaibashi

-Chuo-ku stretches from the Osaka Castle Area in the North to the Namba area in the South and encompasses Shinsaibashi, one of the city’s major nightlife districts.
-This area is busy and eclectic, offering almost limitless dining options with every cuisine imaginable.
-However, the area can get a bit gritty in places (imagine a cross between L.A. and New York), and things tend to go late in this part of town – very late.
+Chuo-ku stretches from the Osaka Castle Area in the north to the Namba area in the South and encompasses Shinsaibashi, one of the city’s major nightlife districts.
+This area is busy and eclectic, offering an almost limitless array of dining options with every cuisine imaginable.
+However, the area can get a bit gritty in places (imagine a cross between LA and New York), and things tend to go late in this part of town – very late.

 Roughly ten minutes by train away from Namba at the southern end of Osaka city, Tennoji is a vibrant and bustling cityscape packed with department stores and shopping complexes.
 The area boasts a park, an art museum, a rather cramped zoo, and the historic Shitenno-Ji Temple.
 The tallest building in Japan, the Abeno Harukas, is located here and contains the Marriott Hotel.
 The station area has Kintetsu, a high-end department store, and the Hoop shopping complex, which features GAP, Muji, and LOFT, a popular Japanese stationery and household-goods store.